-- Crisis Management: The Office of Behavioral Health provides these services on a 24-hours basis to provide a quick, appropriate response for individuals experiencing acute distress.
-Services include telephone counseling and referrals, face-to-face screening and assessment, community housing for stabilization, and crisis respite.
+- Crisis Management: The Office of Behavioral Health contracts for a 24-hour crisis counseling toll-free phone line to provide a quick, appropriate response for individuals experiencing acute distress.
+Additional services operated by the human services districts and authorities include telephone counseling and referrals, face-to-face screening and assessment, community housing for stabilization, and crisis respite.

 - Day and Psychosocial Rehab: These programs emphasize social and vocational skills, and provide opportunities for teaching new rehabilitative skills related to community living and work activities.
-Day and Psychosocial Rehab Programs build networks of peer support, teach self-help community activities, and provide a place where individuals can learn how to relate to others and communicate their needs and desires successfully.
+Day and Psychosocial Rehab Programs within the human services districts and authorities build networks of peer support, teach self-help community activities, and provide a place where individuals can learn how to relate to others and communicate their needs and desires successfully.
 These programs provide secure, structured environments where people experiencing disruption in routine behaviors brought on by their illnesses can receive treatment and support, reducing the frequency and duration of hospital stays.
 Day programs also provide structured activities that allow children and adolescents with severe emotional disturbances to remain in school.

-- Family Support Services: These programs ensure that families have the necessary support, information and skills to cope, maintain family integrity, and enhance the likelihood that children who have serious emotional disturbances can successfully remain at home.
+- Family Support Services: These programs are operated by the human services districts and authorities to ensure that families have the necessary support, information and skills to cope, maintain family integrity, and enhance the likelihood that children who have serious emotional disturbances can successfully remain at home.
 Program elements include respite care, education, telephone support, parent support groups, parent case manager training, home aide services, transportation, and advocacy services.
 OBH also offers supported living services, either through specialized residential programs or through case management and other services that support people with mental illnesses living in their own homes.
 Individuals who have serious psychiatric disabilities are provided with the services necessary to address their housing and mental health/rehabilitative needs.
 The types of housing resources available for adults include group homes, supervised apartments, respite apartments, board and care homes, foster care, and individual residences with support.

 Mental Health Treatment Facilities

-- Acute Units: OBH operates these units to provide psychiatric, psychosocial and medical services in compliance with all licensing and accreditation standards to meet individual patient needs for adults, children and adolescents in an inpatient treatment environment that is less restrictive, shorter term and more cost-effecting than long-term hospitalization.
+- Acute Units: The Office of Behavioral Health contracts with various private and public hospital acute units to provide psychiatric, psychosocial and medical services in compliance with all licensing and accreditation standards to meet individual patient needs for adults, children and adolescents in an inpatient treatment environment that is less restrictive, shorter term and more cost-effective than long-term hospitalization.
 These units are closely linked to community-based services and support networks so patients can return to their homes faster and with greater continuity of care.

 Mental Health Forms